greghulette/Wireless_Communication_Board-WCB/Readme.md

 ### Broadcast Operations

-In order to broadcast messages, you simply leave off the ;Wx;Sx part of the command.
+In order to broadcast messages, you simply leave off the ;Wx;Sy part of the command.
 When the WCB receives a command that does not use the ;Wx or ;Sx, it knows to send it out to every serial port, besides the one it received the command on, and to every WCB.
 The receiving WCBs will then forward it out all of it's serial ports.